vontell/artiq-control/journal/README.md

 * Checkout datasets and applets within the GUI, following the instructions [here](https://m-labs.hk/artiq/manual-release-2/getting_started_mgmt.html#datasets) (Wed)
 * Finish initialization and fix bugs with Pipistrello abstraction
+* Create an easy way to setup the environment for ARTIQ and running code (a single executable package, instead of activating the source by hand and opening four separate terminals to run code).

 ## Wed Oct 26